The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Results

 \section{Results}

 We begin by numerically simulating the dynamics of our system with a range of spillover -- none, perfect and imperfect (Section \ref{sec:results:numerical}).
+We choose parameters from the literature on COVID-19 and influenza to highlight our application of this model to concrete scenarios.
+The parameter values used for analysis and simulation of the two diseases ($A$ and $B$) are given in Table \ref{table:params}.
 Following our numerical examination, we determine the existence and stability of equilibria of the model under each spillover scenario (Section \ref{sec:results:equilibria}) and assess the structural and practical identifiability of the model (Section \ref{sec:results:identifiability}).